 Rule Reference: §809.78(a)(1)–(5)

-Boards must ensure that written notice to the parent and the child care provider are provided at reasonable times through established communication channels regarding the child’s absences and the potential termination of services.
-Boards must send written notices as soon as practicable after a child reaches 15 general absences and again at 30 general absences cumulatively within a 12-month eligibility period.
+Boards are required to notify both parents and providers when a child has accumulated 15, 30, and 40 unexplained absences.
+TX3C: KinderTrack automatically generates these notices.

-Boards must ensure that multiple documented attempts are made to determine why the child is absent and to explain the importance of regular attendance.
-Boards have flexibility in determining what constitutes multiple attempts as long as the required two written notifications to parents and providers as described above are documented in the child care case management system.
-Boards are strongly encouraged to reach out to parents through other methods in addition to the required written notifications.
+Boards must inform providers that they must report to the Board within two business days whenever a child has been absent for five consecutive days with no contact.

-’
+If a provider fails to report a child’s cessation of attendance within two business days, this may result in the Board taking corrective action or placing the provider on a Service Improvement Agreement.

 E-601.a: Absence Exceptions

-Boards must ensure that absences due to a child’s documented chronic illness, disability, or court-ordered visitation are not counted in the number of unexplained absences in .
+Boards must ensure that absences due to a child’s documented chronic illness, disability, or court-ordered visitation are not counted in the number of unexplained absences in E-601.

-If a parent fails to record attendance due to circumstances outside of the’ir control (such as system unavailability), the Board must ensure the absence is excused.
+If a parent fails to record attendance due to circumstances outside the parent’s control (such as system unavailability), the Board must ensure the absence is excused.

 The parent must report any issues with the timely recording of attendance to their provider, in accordance with local procedures.

-If a parent reports issues impacting timely attendance recording, the provider should follow the procedures outlined in their local provider agreement and collaborate with the Board to record these issues.
+If a parent reports issues impacting timely attendance recording, the provider must follow the procedures outlined in their local provider agreement and collaborate with the Board to record these issues.

 E-601.b: Provider Attendance Policies